Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

 We identified four main limitations with this design.
 The first is that all operations must be routed through the central server, even if users are sitting right next to each other.
 At best, this doubles the network latency of an operation.
-At worst, if two users are sitting next to each other in L.A. while the server is located in New York, the time to send a message between users skyrockets from just a few ms to 200-300 ms.
+At worst, if two users are sitting next to each other in L.A. while the server is located in New York, the time to send a message between users skyrockets from ~10ms to 200-300 ms.

 <figure>
   <center>